Dogs cry and whine for a variety of reasons, and this post is focused on how to stop a dog from crying and whining for attention.

 We worked in the living room first.
 Then we practiced during walks.
 Slowly, I increased the distance, time and level of distractions.

 If your dog learns the skill of lying down and staying, he develops a higher level of self control.
 This will benefit him in all areas of training, including learning not to whine for attention.

 8. Instruct guests to also ignore your dog’s crying and whining.

 This is the tricky part at our house.
-When certain people visit (like “Uncle” Peter!), Ace gets very excited and wiggles and squirms and most definitely whines for attention.
-If his favorite people aren’t paying attention to him, he will even howl!
+When certain people would visit (like “Uncle” Peter!), my dog Ace got very excited and wiggled and squirmed and most definitely whined for attention.
+If his favorite people weren’t paying attention to him, he would even howl!

 So what’s the solution?